Land Acknowledgment

 Accessibility Statement

-The General Authority is committed to ensuring equal access and participation for all people, regardless of their abilities by meeting requirements of The Accessibility for Manitobans Act.
+The General Authority is committed to ensuring equal access and participation for all people, regardless of their abilities.

 If you require additional assistance, please contact our office at 204-984-9360 or at generalauthority@gov.mb.ca and we will be pleased to help.
-If you have any questions or require this information in an alternate format, please contact the Manitoba Accessibility Office at AccessibilityMB.ca
+For more information, please contact the Manitoba Accessibility Office at AccessibilityMB.ca

 Visit our Blog for the latest news and information